wireapp/wire-server/docs/legacy/reference/config-options.md

 ## Feature flags

+> Also see [Wire docs](https://docs.wire.com/how-to/install/team-feature-settings.html) where some of the feature flags are documented from an operations point of view.

 Feature flags can be used to turn features on or off, or determine the behavior of the features.
 Example: